NikhilYadav04/chat_app/README.md

-# Chat Bot 🧠💬
+# Chat Bot 💬

 **Chat Bot** is a basic yet powerful Flutter application that enables group chatting, powered by Firebase.
 Users can register using email and password, create or join groups, and chat in real time.
-This project demonstrates Firebase integration, BLoC state management, and reactive UI with StreamBuilder.
+This project demonstrates Firebase integration, BLoC state management, and chat management with StreamBuilder.

 ---